ArbitrumFoundation/docs/docs/calculate-aep-fees.md

 All blockchains, including Arbitrum Chains, enable users to create transactions, pay fees, and perform executions on the network.

 ## Fees in Arbitrum Chains
-In Arbitrum, the chain collects all fees paid by users and each fee paid is split up to cover different costs associated with the chain.
+In Arbitrum, the chain collects all fees paid by users, and each fee paid is split up to cover different costs associated with the chain.
 This split includes:

 - ``L1BaseFee``: Fees collected to cover the cost to settle the rollup's transactions on the parent chain (i.e., blob data).
 - ``L1SurplusFee``: Surplus funds after covering the cost to settle transactions on the parent chain.